ebalogun01/EV-EcoSim/README.md

 ![solar_data_proto.png](doc_images%2Fsolar_data_proto.png)

 Month labels are indexed from 1 to 12, inclusive; 1 - January, 12 - December.
 The original data is in hourly resolution.
-The *EV-Ecosim* data prototype is in 15 minute intervals by default, with irradiance oversampled 4 times from hourly dataset.
+The *EV-EcoSim* data prototype is in 15 minute intervals by default, with irradiance oversampled 4 times from hourly dataset.
 The GHI represents the "Global Horizontal Irradiance" in W/m^2, which is the total amount of shortwave radiation received from above by a surface horizontal to the ground.